 If you type an expression directly in the Expression text box, options that are available at that point are displayed in a popup (see screenshot below).

-These include elements (such as presswatch in the screenshot above), descendant nodes (presswatch/selection in the screenshot above), XPath functions (fn:upper-case above) and XPath axes (ancestor-or-self above).
-The list of available options becomes more restricted as the expression is entered in the Expression text box.
+These include elements, XPath functions, and XPath axes.
 Go up and down the list of options using the Up and Down keys, and press Enter if you wish to select an option and enter it in the expression.

 The Otherwise check box

-The Otherwise check box (see screenshot below) adds an Otherwise branch to a conditional template as its last branch.
+The Otherwise toggle (see the red arrow in the screenshot below) adds an Otherwise branch to a conditional template as its last branch.
 Only one Otherwise branch may be present in a conditional template.
 When a conditional template is evaluated, the first branch to evaluate to true is executed.
 If no branch evaluates to true, then, the Otherwise branch is executed if present, otherwise the conditional template is exited without any of its branches being executed.
 Since the Otherwise branch is triggered only in the event that no preceding branch evaluates to true, it does not need to have a condition defined for it.
 As a result, when the Otherwise check box is selected, the entry field of the XPath expression is disabled.